Sensefarm/protocols/Sensefarm-LPP.md

-# Upling format from device to servers
+# Uplink format from device to servers

 ## Payload
 Allows for any number of sensors and combinations.